Skip to main content

 Region: Nationwide

-Grilled smoked sausage served with mustard, bread, and beer.
-A staple at festivals, beer gardens, and street stalls.
+Grilled smoked sausage with mustard, bread, and a beer.
+You will find it at festivals, in beer gardens, and at street stalls.

 Langoš